PAY RANGE: N20

 PROCUREMENT OPERATIONS SUPPORT MANAGER

 This is second supervisory level procurement work directing the coordination, compilation and review of contracts, bids, and purchase orders and monitoring the progress of these documents through the procurement process.
 The employee directs the development of contracts for services, supplies and equipment.
 The employee is responsible for investigating and making recommendations for due resolution of problems regarding bid process, purchase orders, and disputes contractors may have with the City as a result of rejection of delivered goods or services or other failures to comply with contractual obligations.
 Significant to the work is providing publications, booklets and pamphlets encouraging participation of vendors in the City's procurement of goods and services.
-The employee reports to the Deputy Procurement Commissioner.
+The employee reports to an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

 1. This is a one position class located in the Procurement Department.